Saskatchewan Health Authority

-The Saskatchewan Health Authority is the single health region of the province of Saskatchewan.
-It is a health authority providing direct and contracted health services including primary, secondary, tertiary and quaternary care, home and community care, mental health services, population and preventive health and addictions services to the people of Saskatchewan.
+The Saskatchewan Health Authority (SHA) is the single health region of the province of Saskatchewan.
+Established on December 4, 2017, it amalgamated the province's 12 former regional health authorities into one unified organization.
+The SHA is responsible for delivering a wide range of health services, including primary, secondary, tertiary, and quaternary care, as well as home and community care, mental health services, population and preventive health, and addiction services.